 A Guide to Credit Card Grace Periods

 By Austin Kilham.
-June 07, 2024 · 6 minute read
+February 20, 2026 · 7 minute read

 A Guide to Credit Card Grace Periods

-While a lot of credit cards have a grace period, not all of them do.
-Here’s a look at how grace periods on credit cards work and how you can take full advantage of them.
+Below, we take a look at how grace periods on credit cards work and how you can take full advantage of them.

 What Is the Grace Period on a Credit Card?

 During this time, you won’t be charged any interest on the purchases that you made during the billing cycle.
-However, because of how credit card payments work, you must pay off your credit card balance in full by your payment due date in order to avoid interest payments.
+However, because of how credit card payments work, you must pay off your credit card’s statement balance in full by your payment due date in order to avoid interest payments.
 At the very least, you must make your minimum payment, and you’ll then owe interest on whatever balance you carry into the next month.

 How Credit Card Billing Cycles and Grace Periods Work